Fleurs d'amour, fleurs d'amitié

-Fleurs d'amour, fleurs d'amitié was a Canadian variety television series which aired on Radio-Canada in 1968.
+Fleurs d'amour, fleurs d'amitié is a Canadian variety television series which aired on Radio-Canada in 1968.

 Premise

 Hosts Nanette Workman (credited as Nanette) and Tony Roman hosted this psychedelic variety series on location from the Expo 67 grounds.
 The hosts were publicly dubbed "Québec's Sonny & Cher".

 Scheduling

 The half-hour series aired Sunday mornings from 16 June to 22 September 1968.